MicrosoftDocs/azure-devops-docs/docs/boards/sprints/define-sprints.md

 That's it!
 You can now start [planning your first sprint](assign-work-sprint.md).

-Of course, if you have several teams, more complex release and sprint cadences to schedule, or want to create child iterations, then you'll need to read further.
-You define these through the settings context for the project.
+If you have several teams, more complex release and sprint cadences to schedule, or want to create child iterations, then read further.
+You define these items through the settings context for the project.
 See [Define iteration (sprint) paths and configure team iterations](../../organizations/settings/set-iteration-paths-sprints.md).

 > [!NOTE]
 > **Terminology note:** Your set of Agile tools uses the Iteration Path field to track sprints and releases.
 When you define sprints, you define the picklist of values available for the [Iteration Path](../../organizations/settings/set-area-paths.md) field.
 You use iterations to group work into sprints, milestones, or releases in which they'll be worked on or shipped.